 Premarital agreements in the context of a common-law marriage

 A premarital agreement is defined as an agreement between prospective spouses made in contemplation of marriage and effective upon marriage.
-Property refers to an interest, present or future, legal or equitable, vested or contingent, in real or personal property, including income and earnings.
+Property means present or future, vested or contingent interest in real or personal property, including income and earnings.

 Benefits to a cohabitation agreement